 Ben McBride

-National Leader on Belonging, Best-Selling Author, Atlantic Fellow for Racial Equity & CEO of Empower Initiative
+National Leader on Belonging, New York Times Bestselling Author, Atlantic Fellow for Racial Equity & CEO of Empower Initiative

 Ben McBride

-National Leader on Belonging, Best-Selling Author, Atlantic Fellow for Racial Equity & CEO of Empower Initiative
+National Leader on Belonging, New York Times Bestselling Author, Atlantic Fellow for Racial Equity & CEO of Empower Initiative

 Biography

 Ben is a practitioner at fostering belonging and serves as a national leader in reconstructing public safety systems and gun violence prevention work, including a background of training over 100 law enforcement departments and executives.
-Ben led PICO California, the largest grassroots community organization in the state, representing 450,000 people across 73 cities, serving as the Co-Director from 2015 to 2020.
+Ben led PICO California, the largest grassroots community organization in the state, representing 450,000 people across 73 cities, serving as the co-director from 2015 to 2020.
 He founded a national peacemaking initiative to address police-community trust-building during this tenure.
-He served, at the request of Vice President Kamala Harris, as Co-Chair of California’s Racial and Identity Profiling Advisory Board, focusing on ending racial profiling in California.
-Ben was featured in the Sundance Film Festival Award-winning film THE FORCE, concentrating on his peacemaking work.
+He served at the request of Vice President Kamala Harris, as co-chair of California's Racial and Identity Profiling Advisory Board, focuses on ending racial profiling in California.
+Ben was featured in the Sundance Film Festival Award winning film THE FORCE, concentrating on his peacemaking work.

 Speaker Videos